s3alfisc/fwildclusterboot/README.md

 The package is highly experimental and only includes few unit tests.

-The following will be added in the future:
+The following features will be added in the future:

   - support for multivariate hypotheses
-  - bootstrap distributions other then the rademacher distribution
+  - bootstrap distributions beyond the rademacher distribution

 ## The `boottest()` function